mozilla/Snappy-Symbolication-Server/README.md

 container only when necessary.
 The image will be built only once.
 The container will be recreated any time that the passed configuration changes.
 You can force a full rebuild with `python quickstart.py -c [configuration file] -R`.
+A full rebuild should be done anytime that the code changes.

 The docker container can be stopped with
 `python quickstart.py -c [configuration file] --stop`.